 Hi, I’m Gabi!

 My primary research is in the MIT McGee Lab, which focuses on ancient climate records.
 I study past rainfall changes in Mexico using stalagmites.
 Before grad school, I earned my BA in Earth and Oceanographic Science at Bowdoin College.
 Follow me on Twitter and Instagram to see what I’ve been up to in lab lately.

 I am passionate about science communication in all formats.
 I mostly focus on freelance writing and editing, but I’m also getting started with videos.
 I also have some info available about my major outreach projects, including a book I am co-editing!
 Let’s collaborate on a science communication project – feel free to get in touch with me!

 Workshops and Speaking

-My academic CV is available here, and my scicomm CV is available here (both updated Fall 2018).
+My academic CV is available here, and my scicomm CV is available here (both updated Winter 2019).
 You can see what upcoming events I will be speaking at or attending, or check out links to my published writing.
 I am available to give talks or facilitate workshops on social media, communicating about climate, or addressing issues of accessibility in STEM for people with disabilities.